markuskimius/jsonexpr/doc/functions.md

 `LEN(string or array or object) -> int`

-Return the length of a string, the number of items in an array, or the number of keys in an object.
+Return the byte length of a string, the number of items in an array, or the number of keys in an object.

+Note that `LEN(string)` returns the number of bytes in a string.
+To get the number of unicode characters, use `STRLEN(string)` instead.

 ## PRINT